The Saga Begins: History

 Set to the tune of Don McLean's "American Pie", "The Saga Begins" recounts the plot of Star Wars: Episode I – The Phantom Menace, from Obi-Wan Kenobi's point of view.
-Yankovic gathered most of the information he needed to write the song from Internet spoilers.
+Yankovic gathered most of the information he needed to write the song from internet spoilers.
 Lucasfilm declined a request for an advance screening, and Yankovic paid to attend a charity fundraiser pre-screening.
 He had done such an accurate job with the storyline that he made only minor alterations after the pre-screening.

-McLean approved of the song and, according to Yankovic, also has said that his children played it so much that "he'd start thinking about Jedis and Star Wars, and it would mess him up" in concert.
-According to Yankovic's website, Lucasfilm's official response to the song was, "You should've seen the smile on (George Lucas') face."
-This is the second Star Wars song Weird Al has created, with the first being 1980's "Yoda", a parody of "Lola" by The Kinks.
+McLean approved of the song and, according to Yankovic, also has said that his children played it so much that "he'd start thinking about Jedis [sic] and Star Wars, and it would mess him up" in concert.
+According to Yankovic's website, Lucasfilm's official response to the song was, "You should've seen the smile on George Lucas's face."
+This is the second Star Wars song Weird Al has created, with the first being 1985's "Yoda", a parody of "Lola" by the Kinks.